sandeepap11/edx-node-csv2json/README.md

 * Clone the repo or download as zip.
 * Run below commands :
 * **cd edx-node-csv2json-master**
-* **node index 'filename.csv'**
+* **node index 'customer-data.csv'**

+The argument can be any valid csv file.
 The output JSON file will be generated in the same folder.
 If an input file is not provided, default 'customer-data.csv' is taken.
 The code doesn't check for valid files.
 There might be errors for invalid or non csv files.